RxCEP/cepjs/docs/README.md

 ## slidingCountWindow

 Splits the stream into sets of fixed size.
 Additionally, it receives a second parameter that control when a new window must be open.
-If the slidingInterval is less than the window size, it will produce overlapping sets.
+If slidingInterval is less than the window size, it will produce overlapping sets.

 ### Parameters